The Pond Makeup:

 individuals.
 Often you will see advertised at the local garden

 center or pet store Japanese Koi for sale.
 Beware of this deception, these

 aren’t true Japanese Koi.
 They are Domestic Koi bred from

 inexpensive Japanese or Chinese Stock often supplied by local dealers for

-as cheap as $.50 a fish.
+as cheap as $.50 a fish and grown to breeding size.
 Very few of these fish are true to type or good

 examples of the varieties.
 These would be considered culls (fish that should